Heather has experience selling jewelry at craft shows and enjoys sharing tips and tricks to help other sellers.

 Share booth space with another artist whenever possible.
 It helps to have someone to talk to when sales are slow.
 If you need a break or want to get a bite to eat, it's great to be able to step away from your booth for awhile.
 If the show requires a tent, it helps to have a friend to help unload our vehicle and set up the tent.

 Artists are helpful people.
 When I am by myself struggling to get my tent set up, I always get other artists who offer to help out.
 You will be very surprised how generous folks are.
 I've done lots of shows on my own and have had no problem asking another artist to keep an eye on my booth.
 I'd much rather have an extra set of hands to help set up my tent, unpack the car and set up displays, and help pack it all up at the end of the day.

-Outside shows generally have lower booth fees but artists are responsible for providing their own tent,tables, chairs and displays.
+Outside shows generally have lower booth fees, but artists are responsible for providing their own tent, tables, chairs, and displays.
 If you're new to craft shows, borrow a tent from a friend or neighbor.
-Higher end shows require white-top tents only.
-The best size tent is 10 by 10 ft because that's the most common booth size.
+Higher-end shows require white-top tents only.
+The best size for a tent is 10 by 10 feet because that's the most common booth size.
 Practice setting up the tent prior to the show and try to find an "easy up" style that sets up quickly.

 Being Organized for Craft Shows Requires Advance Planning

 The night before the show put all the items you will need in your car or near the front door so you won't feel rushed the day of the show.
 Make a list of items you need to bring.

 Helpful items are: